brianaddicks/poweralto3/README.md

 ## Known Issues

 * Powershell Core will give you trouble when trying to use -SkipCertificateCheck for Invoke-RestMethod.
-See [here](https://github.com/PowerShell/PowerShell/issues/2211) for more deatils.
+See [here](https://github.com/PowerShell/PowerShell/issues/2211) for more details.
 Use the following command to fix for MacOS/OSX.

     brew install curl --with-openssl